CaringCalm.org

 multi-colored neon glow sticks

-Listed below are the Top 10 Light Toys Under $10 to incorporate light play around your home, during pretend play, and even on your clothes!
+Listed below are the Top 10 Light Toys to incorporate light play around your home, during pretend play, and even on your clothes!
 We’ve also included activity ideas specifically designed for children with visual impairments for each product.
 Remember- there are often opportunities for teachable moments when you’re just having fun!

 Light Toys at Home